 CHE 132.
 Introduction to Forensic Science Laboratory.
 1 Hour.

 Lab illustrates basic scientific procedures/analyses used in forensic science labs.
 Exercises: fingerprinting, hair/fiber analysis, soil/glass analysis, PCR/DNA profiling, toxicology, blood spatter analysis, field tests for blood, semen, drugs.
 Optional lab to be taken with MLS 131.
 Course Information: Same as MLS 132.
 This course, with CHE 131, fulfills a general education requirement at UIS in the area of Physical Science with a Lab.
 (IAI Code: P1903L).

 CHE 137.
 Chemistry Cooks.
 3,4 Hours.

-A laboratory course emphasizing the general principles and theories of chemistry including atomic structure and states of mater, bonding, stoichiometry, acid-base concepts, periodicity and solution chemistry.
+A laboratory course emphasizing the general principles and theories of chemistry including atomic structure and states of matter, bonding, stoichiometry, acid-base concepts, periodicity and solution chemistry.
 The chemical principles will be demonstrated with laboratory exercises that involve the use of materials and methods common to the ordinary kitchen.
 Course Information: This course cannot be counted toward any science major or minor.
 The course is intended for non-majors.
 This course fulfills a general education requirement at UIS in the area of Physical Science with a Lab (4 hours) or without a Lab (3 hours).

 CHE 141.
 General Chemistry I. 4 Hours.